-Around your outline you need to fill in the information that is relevant to each point in the feature.
+Around this outline, you need to fill in the information that is relevant to each point in the feature.
 The documentation is the evidence for everything the feature says.
-Documentation can be facts and figures, statistics, quotes from interviews, references to other books or sources and even your own observations, providing they are factual rather than subjective.
+Documentation can be facts and figures, statistics, quotes from interviews, references to other books or sources, and even your own observations, providing they are factual rather than subjective.

-When planning the feature you have to note which piece of documentation goes where?
-If you have done your research well you will probably have some documentation left over at the end.
+When planning the feature, you have to note which piece of documentation goes where?
+If you’ve done your research well, you will probably have some documentation left over at the end.

 Back up the documentation with personal experiences.
 The most readable features are those that involve people.
 Handled well, other peoples’ experiences make compulsive reading.
 Every feature can be livened up with personal experiences.